nschandunu/nschandunu/README.md

 - 📚 I’m currently learning ...
   - *C#*
   - *Swift*
-  - *MERN*
+  - *MERN Stack*
-- 🚀 I’m eager to join new projects.
+- 🚀 I’m eager to contribute to new projects and collaborate.
-- ✔ Feel free to ask me anything!
-I’m motivated to help others.
+- ✔ Feel free to reach out—I’m always happy to help!
-- Outside tech, I enjoy football, 🎮 playing video games, 🎵 listening to music, and I also love 🎬 video editing ▶• ılıılıılılılıılıılı
+- Outside of tech, I enjoy football, 🎮 video games, 🎵 listening to music, and 🎬 video editing ▶• ılıılıılılılıılıılı
-- 📫 Reach out to me at: <a href="contact@nschandunu.com">contact@nschandunu.com</a>
+- 📫 You can reach me at: <a href="contact@nschandunu.com">contact@nschandunu.com</a>
 <br>

 <!-- Profile Trophies -->